4lorn5/AliceTG16/translation process/Readme.md

 ![Test Image 15](https://i.ibb.co/Wk9VD1H/DIACRITICS.png)

 How does it work?
 Let's think back to Alice's dialogues.
-There are a total of 12 dialogues will be used during the game.
+There are a total of 12 dialogues used during the game.

 ```
 4B9BD : 02 01 00 01 02 01 02 02 03